 If you are to believe Instagram, the key to training progression is coming up with as many weird exercises as possible.
 Every day it seems like there is one more crazy movement popping up on my feed.
 Maybe t’s because I’m following too many Instababes who try to turn every single machine in the gym into a glutes movement, who knows.

-Yet when you look at the other end of the spectrum, the stronger guys in history seem to be those who stick to a much narrower exercise list but really put their time in mastering them.
-And that narrowness in exercise variation becomes even more pronounced when you look at the training of the fastest and most explosive athletes in history: the sprinters, throwers and weightlifters who often use as little as 3-5 total movements in their whole training plan.
+Yet when you look at the other end of the spectrum, the stronger guys in history seem to be those who stick to a much narrower exercise list but really put their time into mastering them.
+And that narrowness in exercise variation becomes even more pronounced when you look at the training of the fastest and most explosive athletes in history: the sprinters, throwers, and weightlifters who often use as little as 3-5 total movements in their whole training plan.

 Who is right?